-But we know that flex-fuels can work, when industry and government gets behind them and encourages infrastructure development.
+But we know that flex-fuels can work when industry and government get behind them and encourages infrastructure development.
 Just look at what Brazil has done, having pursued a flex-fuel policy since the oil embargo in the late 1970s.
 Brazil had an excess of sugarcane, a concern for the environment, and wanted less dependence on petroleum.
-It aligned it’s interests and became a leader in flex-fuel adoption.
+It aligned it’s interesting and became a leader in flex-fuel adoption.

 Brazil expects to be energy independent by the end of this year.
-If Brazil can do it, why cant the richest and most technologically-advanced country in the world do it?
+If Brazil can do it, why cant the richest and most technologically-advanced country in the world does it?

-Modern, clean diesels are a new breed of engine.
+Modern, clean diesel is a new breed of the engine.
 They can improve fuel economy by 20 to 40 percent, and reduce tailpipe CO2 emissions up to 20 percent compared to an equivalent gas engine.
 And they provide durable and smooth performance.